 Yale Assure Lock 2 Works with Philips Hue Smart Lights - Buy on Amazon

 Instead of delving into each of those applications to work out what had gone wrong, I decided a fresh start would be best, especially since I only have three lights – two bulbs in lamps and a light strip – to control.

 Before I get started on the instructions, I should warn those wishing to do the same: a factory reset really does wind everything back to Day One.
-Your Hue system will need reconnecting to your Wi-Fi router, each light will need adding to the Hue Bridge, then they will need naming, and any routines, scenes and other personalization you had before will need recreating.
+Your Hue system will need reconnecting to your Wi-Fi router, each light will need to be added to the Hue Bridge, then they will need naming, and any routines, scenes, and other personalization you had before will need recreating.